Brighter-bits/EverybodyCodes/README.md

 Today is quite simple, it's just picross really, but with words.

 Okay, this is a bit harder.
-After a lot of careful reading- Just kidding, I haven't learnt my lesson and am still not reading the questions properly, I misunderstood the
+After a lot of careful reading- Just kidding, I haven't learnt my lesson and am still not reading the questions properly, I misunderstood the question.

+One slight problem with this grid, is that if I solve a certain letter, that could have been used to make the previous grid possible to solve, I would have to go back.
+So I may have to do something similar to bubble sort, where I keep track of whether I've made any new changes, and if not, I have my final answer.

+Instead, I decided to just do it 1000 times.
+While my solution isn't very good, it works.
+At one point I did struggle with a slight problem of having two question marks on the same row/column.
+As such, I have to abandon solving the grid, as I don't know which letter to place in which spot.
+As it could be either one.
+Later however, once more question marks are solved I can just go back and hopefully my kerfuffle will be solved.